 …wherever not softened by cultivation,- ignorant, violent, debased, brutal.

-Of course, just before this moment, Bird also claims that Indians lack the ability to “be capable… of civilization.”
+Of course, just before this moment, Bird also claims that American Indians lack the ability to “be capable… of civilization.”
 Perhaps in Bird’s perception the “real Indian” only existed in a degenerated state in the wilderness.

 He also discusses the white frontiersmen who, according to Bird, experienced massive destabilization (or “infection”) as a result of their life on the border between the wild and civilized society: